 Council is also dependent on sound inter-governmental relations with the other spheres of government to ensure integrated planning and resource mobilization for significant impact on the community.
 All decision-making is reliant on the effective participation of the residents and the responsiveness of the Council and its Administration to ensure public accountability.
+Co-operation from CDWs is not good and has to improve.

-COMPONENT A : POLITICAL AND ADMINISTRATIVE GOVERNANCE
+COMPONENT A: POLITICAL AND ADMINISTRATIVE GOVERNANCE